David Ratford: Early life

 David John Edward Ratford was born on 22 April 1934 to George Ratford and Lilian Ratford (née Jones).

 Ratford was educated at Whitgift Middle School.
 Ratford attended Selwyn College, Cambridge, graduating with a 1st class Honours degree in Medieval and Modern Languages.

 Diplomatic career

 Ratford completed his national service in the Intelligence Corps from 1953 to 1955.

 Ambassador to Norway

 Ratford was appointed the British Ambassador to Norway in 1990, succeeding Sir John Robson.

-Ratford left this appointment in 1994.
+He left this appointment in 1994.

 Retirement

 In April 2004, Ratford signed an open letter to Prime Minister Tony Blair, expressing concern over Blair's policy on the Arab-Israel conflict and the Iraq war.

 In December 2004, Ratford signed a further open letter, urging Blair to commission an independent inquiry into the number of civilian casualties in Iraq since the invasion.

-Personal life
+Personal life and death

 Ratford married Ulla Monica in 1960.
+He died on 2 October 2025, at the age of 91.